Rebeccanne Ruddell Cass, RBT, Graduate Intern

-Rebeccanne Cass (the kids call her Becky!) is a Registered Behavior Technician (RBT) with Patterson Behavior Services.
-In this role, she works directly with children to teach new skills and reduce challenging behaviors.
+Rebeccanne Cass (the kids call her Becky!) is a Registered Behavior Technician (RBT) and Graduate Intern with Patterson Behavior Services.
+In this role, she assists our BCBAs as they create treatment plans, assess skills, and teach parents and RBTs.
+Rebeccanne also works directly with children to teach new skills and reduce challenging behaviors.

-Becky completed her bachelor’s degree in psychology at George Mason University.
-She also completed concentrations in clinical and developmental psychology.
-After graduation, Becky received her initial RBT training as an employee for Patterson Behavior Services.
+Rebeccanne completed her bachelor’s degree in psychology with concentrations in clinical and developmental psychology at George Mason University.
+She is currently pursuing a master’s degree in Behavior Analysis Practice at Florida Institute of Technology.
 Our families are always complimenting Becky’s patient, understanding personality!

 We asked her a few questions about her background and what it is like to work in the field.